(Kauai, Hawai'i - the Big Island, Oahu)

 Pycnoporus sanguineus (L.: Fr.)
 Murr.
 Red Polypore

 Schizophyllum commune is named for its split gills.
 Due to its unique lengthwise split or grooved gills it is placed in its own family: Schizophyllaceae.
-It is globally distributed.
+It is globally distributed and eaten in East Asia.
+Also there is a fair amount of research indicating medicinal value.
 Dec.
 22, 2007, Kapa'a, Kauai, Hawaii. © Daniel Winkler

 The Fan Jelly, Dacryopinax spathularia (Schw.:Fr.)
 G.W.
 Martin feeds of dead wood.
 In China this tiny Fan Jelly is eaten just as much as its better known relative Tremella mesenterica, the Witch's Butter.
 The latter I had the doubtful fortune to taste in a Chinese eatery in Tibet.
 I found it very bland and I have no intention to pick it for the table.
 Dec 29, 2007, Kehena, Pahoa, East Hawaii ("Big Island") © Daniel Winkler